 The Truck Accident Attorney You Should Have on Your Side

-When a motor vehicle is involved in an accident case with a commercial truck, the results can be devastating.
+When a motor vehicle is involved in an truck accident with a commercial truck, the results can be devastating.
 We hear about accidents on our roads involving motor vehicles and trucks every year in the U.S., each one bringing serious results as drivers are seriously injured and even loses their lives.
 The Federal Motor Carrier Safety Administration (FMCSA) found that, in just 2015, 4,311 large trucks were involved in fatal crashes.
 Tens of thousands of people were seriously injured in these catastrophic accidents.
 Just why are truck accidents so deadly on our roads?
 Look at the size difference.
 The sheer size alone of a truck compared to a motor vehicle is tens of thousands of pounds indifference.

 If you’ve been involved in a serious truck accident, you may wonder what rights you have when it comes to bringing your claim against a negligent party and receiving compensation that you deserve.
 We can help you gain compensation in your time of need because we care about your case and want to stand by your side every step of the way.

 Let’s start by taking a look at the regulations that dictate what drivers can and can’t do in regards to our roadways across America.
 The federal government adopted certain regulations as a way to monitor what trucks do on our roadways.
 Here are some of these regulations, in-depth:

 Hours of Service: Hours of service (HOS) regulations are designed to ensure that truck drivers are always driving alert on our roads and not falling asleep behind the wheel.
 Through following these regulations, truck drivers might be able to minimize their personal fatigue, increase the amount of time it takes to react, and decrease overall accidents.
 But how do these regulations work?
 Here are some of the aspects that HOS dictate:

 - Drivers never exceeding 60 hours on duty in 7 days of work